arainho/apisec-toolbox/README.md

 acp install oas-checker
 ```

-**warning: Using docker.sock could expose your host within the toolbox container** as stated in this [article](https://www.ctl.io/developers/blog/post/tutorial-understanding-the-security-risks-of-running-docker-containers).

 ## 4 - run vulnerable API's locally
 On the [`labs`](./labs) folders has scripts to build and run vulnerable API's locally.